-(b) Within twenty days after service upon the institution-affiliated party, unless an earlier or later date is set by the commissioner upon request of the affected party, the commissioner shall hold a hearing in accordance with chapter 9l.
+- Within twenty days after service upon the institutionaffiliated party, unless an earlier or later date is set by the commissioner upon request of the affected party, the commissioner shall hold a hearing in accordance with chapter 91.
 If no appearance is made at the scheduled hearing by the party or its duly authorized representative, the party shall be deemed to have consented to the issuance of the removal or prohibition order and the commissioner may issue a permanent removal or prohibition order.
-Any permanent removal or prohibition order issued after a hearing held in accordance with this subsection shall become effective after service upon the institution-affiliated party and shall remain effective until modified or terminated by the commissioner.
+Any permanent removal or prohibition order issued after a hearing held in accordance with this subsection shall become effective after service upon the institutionaffiliated party and shall remain effective until modified or terminated by the commissioner.
 Any permanent order of removal or prohibition issued to an institution-affiliated party shall also be served upon the affiliated Hawaii financial institution.
-Any appeal of a permanent removal or prohibition order shall be made to the circuit court in accordance with chapter 91.
+Any appeal of a permanent removal or prohibition order shall be made to the circuit court in accordance with chapter 91. - (c) On or after the effective date of any permanent removal or prohibition order, the commissioner may apply for enforcement of the order to the circuit court.
+[L 1993, c 350, pt of §1; am L 2006, c 228, §8]

-(c) On or after the effective date of any permanent removal or prohibition order, the commissioner may apply for enforcement of the order to the circuit court.
+- " §412:2-308 Order of immediate suspension; procedure; effective date; hearing; enforcement. (a) In order to act with the utmost speed, the commissioner may issue an order immediately suspending an institution-affiliated party upon a determination that: - (1) The grounds specified in section 412:2-306 are present; and - (2) The protection of depositors or the financial institution warrants the immediate suspension and prohibition of the institution-affiliated party from further participation in the conduct of the affairs of the financial institution or any other Hawaii financial institution.

-§412:2-308 Order of immediate suspension; procedure; effective date; hearing; enforcement. (a) In order to act with the utmost speed, the commissioner may issue an order immediately suspending an institution-affiliated party upon a determination that (1) the grounds specified in section 412:2-306 are present; and (2) the protection of depositors or the financial institution warrant the immediate suspension and prohibition of the institution-affiliated party from further participation in the conduct of the affairs of the financial institution.
-The order shall be accompanied by a notice of charges which states the alleged violation, wrongful practice or breach and a summary of the facts in support of such allegation.
-The notice of charges shall set forth a time and place for a hearing to determine whether the temporary order shall be made permanent.
+The order shall be accompanied by a notice of charges that states the alleged violation, wrongful practice, or breach, and a summary of the facts in support of the allegation.
+The notice of charges shall set forth a time and place for a hearing to determine whether the temporary order shall be converted to a permanent removal or prohibition order.
 Any order of immediate suspension issued to an institution-affiliated party shall also be served upon the affiliated Hawaii financial institution.